Beliavsky/Fortran-code-on-GitHub/README.md

 [ParaMonte](https://github.com/cdslaborg/paramonte): Plain Powerful Parallel Monte Carlo and MCMC Library for Python, MATLAB, Fortran, C++, C, from cdslaborg

+[peaks](https://github.com/jchristopherson/peaks): peak detection library meant to locate peaks and valleys in a signal, by Jason Christopherson.
+This library works on both smooth data and on noisy data where other routines, especially those that rely upon derivatives, have difficulties.

 [PolyChordLite](https://github.com/PolyChord/PolyChordLite): public version of PolyChord, next generation data technology which has the ability to more fully explore a complex, challenging data landscape

 [pygslib](https://github.com/opengeostat/pygslib): GSLIB (Geostatistical Software LIBrary) Fortran code wrapped into python